 On the other side, Onslow-Cole joined Team Parker Racing to competed in selected rounds of the Blancpain Endurance Series.
 He was sharing the #24 Bentley Continental GT3 with Ian Loggie and Callum MacLeod, scoring disappointing results at Monza, Silverstone and Paul Ricard.
 At Spa 24 hours, they were joined by Andy Meyrick but didn't finish the race.

-In 2017, Onslow-Cole continues with a double program, driving a Mercedes-AMG GT3 for SPS automotive-performance in different competitions (24H Series, International GT Open) and BMW M6 GT3 for Schubert Motorsport in the VLN endurance series and 24h Nürburgring.
+In 2017, Onslow-Cole continues with a double program, driving a Mercedes-AMG GT3 for SPS automotive-performance in different competitions (24H Series, International GT Open) and for RAM Racing in the Michelin Le Mans Cup, but also BMW M6 GT3 for Schubert Motorsport in the VLN endurance series and 24h Nürburgring.